hematthi/SysSimPyPlots/docs/source/histograms.rst

    # To plot a histogram of the observed orbital periods:
    ax = plot_fig_pdf_simple(fig_size, [sss['P_obs']], [], x_min=3., x_max=300., y_min=1e-3, y_max=0.1, log_x=True, xticks_custom=[3,10,30,100,300], xlabel_text=r'$P$ (days)')

-The :py:func:`syssimpyplots.plot_catalogs.plot_fig_counts_hist_simple` function should be used for quantities taking on discrete, integer values, as it is designed to center each bin on an integer.
+As demonstrated above, the :py:func:`plot_fig_counts_hist_simple` function should be used for quantities taking on discrete, integer values, as it is designed to center each bin on an integer.
 The multiplicity distribution is a perfect example of this case!

-For continuous distributions, the :py:func:`syssimpyplots.plot_catalogs.plot_fig_pdf_simple` function should be used.
+For continuous distributions, the :py:func:`plot_fig_pdf_simple` function should be used.

 .. tip::